-The preamp circuit is used to connect the CO and H_2S sensors to the main circuit board and to secure the sensors in the flow block.
+The preamp circuit is used to connect the CO sensor to the main circuit board and to secure the sensor in the flow block.
 Two cables mate to the main circuit board: the one on the left is for the CO sensor signal and the one of the right is for the H_2S sensor signal.
-Since the H_2S sensor is replaced with a dummy plug in the 35-3010RKA-03 the H_2S sensor signal cable carries no signal in this version of the 35-3010RKA.
+Since the H_2S sensor is replaced with a dummy plug in the 35-3010RK-03 the H_2S sensor signal cable carries no signal in this version of the 35-3010RK.